Baratza Encore vs Virtuoso. Is It Worth Spending More For The Latter?

 Using the Virtuoso gets your beans from the size of 250 to 1200 microns - which means you can easily get your coarse French press grind or fine espresso grind with just a turn of the hopper.

 No need to take on a trial-and-error approach as this grinder is also built with a 60-second timer, which complements the Virtuoso’s pulse button feature.
 You can simply time each session and work with your ideal grinding duration again as needed.
+Read our full review of the Virtuoso here.

 Now that you know exactly where these two grinder stand, let’s compare them head-to-head on quality, grinding performance, and any special features.
 This should help you discover which one will answer to your grinding and brewing needs.